 To make things more complicated, cannabinoids’ effects may be influenced by other cannabinoids, terpenes or flavonoids present in the cannabis being consumed.
-This therapeutic synergy is known as the ‘entourage effect’ and is an acknowledgment that cannabis’ active chemicals seem to work together to create effects that wouldn’t come from any of their parts individually.
+This therapeutic synergy is known as the ‘entourage effect,’ and is an acknowledgment that cannabis’ active chemicals seem to work together to create effects that wouldn’t come from any of their parts individually.
 This is why the cannabis industry is hyperfocused on terms like “full spectrum.”

 With so many different chemicals, the potential combinations are almost infinite when considering how many different strains of cannabis there are.
 Each strain has a unique blend of these active chemicals, and can sometimes give surprising effects.
 The entourage effect has proven to be difficult to study and evidence to support our understanding is still being amassed.

-Still, having a general idea of the effects of the major cannabinoids can be a big help in determining which products are best suited to you.
+Still, having a general idea of the effects of the primary cannabinoids can be a big help in determining which products are best suited to you.